Robustness in Both Domains: CLIP Needs a Robust Text Encoder: Experiments

 \section{Experiments}

 We start by introducing our experimental setup in \cref{subsec:exp_setup}.
 In \cref{subsec:training_robust} we cover our training results and display the interplay between $\rho$, $k$ and the usage of additional constraints during training.
 In \cref{subsec:zero-shot_class} we present the performance of our models in zero-shot classification.
 In \cref{subsec:retrieval}, we evaluate our CLIP models in multimodal retrieval tasks.
 In \cref{subsec:text-to-image} we evaluate the performance of our CLIP text encoders when incorporated into text-to-image generative models.
 Finally, in \cref{subsec:text-inversion} we evaluate how amenable our models are to embedding inversion.
+Additional experiments, including an evaluation with token-level attacks, are available in \cref{sec:app_exp}.